anchen507/M2MNet/README.md

 # M2MNet
-**M2MNet:Multiframe to Multiframe Network for Video Denoising with Spatial and Temporal Convolution**
+**M2MNet:A Multiframe-to-Multiframe Network for Video Denoising with Spatial and Temporal Convolution**

 # Requirements:
 * tensorflow>=1.12